evennia/evennia/docs/source/Howto/Starting/Part3/A-Sittable-Object.md

 - When you sit down you should not be able to walk to another room without first standing up.
 - A character should be able to stand up and move away from the chair.

+There are two main ways to design the commands for sitting and standing up.
+- You can store the commands on the chair so they are only available when a chair is in the room
+- You can store the commands on the Character so they are always available and you must always specify which chair to sit on.

+Both of these are very useful to know about, so in this lesson we'll try both.
+But first we need to handle some basics.

 ## Don't move us when resting

+When you are sitting in a chair you can't just walk off without first standing up.
 This requires a change to our Character typeclass.
-Open `mygame/characters.py`:
+Open `mygame/typeclasses/characters.py`:

 ```python